4 reasons why your website may not get you the sales you want

 1. Calls to action: customers aren't sure what to do

 Does your homepage clearly tell people what you want them to do?
 Or is it more akin to this street sign?

 According to Conversion Expert Claire Suellentrop (click to see her brilliant book), this “reduces analysis paralysis, so the visitor can easily choose the correct next step.”

 What to do about it:

 So if you sell clothes, for example, that could be “Try our new size finder”, or “See all new arrivals”.

-2. Organisation of messages: customers feel confused
+2. Messaging hierarchy: customers feel confused

 Many sales pages focus too much on what the business does, the ethics of its supply chain, and technical details.